thesunshade/linkafication-project/PED/NotesPED.md

 There doesn't seem to be a way using the refrences to calculate the url.

-## Cp
-Except for 5 oddballs, there are ~81 Cp citations in the form of i–iii and then sutta number, sometimes followed by a # and then the verse number..
-The native numbering on SC goes from 1–35.

 There doesn't seem to be a way using the refrences to calculate the url.